Kpally/VivaLnkHealthCheck/README.md

-# Health Check (iOS version)
+# Health Check

-This is an app that will test the health of VivaLnk's services
+Contains Java program for checking health of VivaLnk services as well as design for iOS app.